jonathanmeaney-lmk/Vegtabible_App/README.md

     <img src="static/screenshots/confirm-delete-section.jpg" alt="confirm-delete-section">

 <em> Aside from the My Recipes page, users can access the 'Edit Recipe' button from the Search, Category Landing or Recipe page.
 However the button will only appear for recipes added by the logged in user to ensure that they can only edit their own recipes and not those added by other users.</em>

+####  **<em>i) As a First Time or Returning Visitor, I want to get in contact with Vegtabible to report an issue, submit a query, or gain more information. </em>**

+- **i)** Registered and non-registered users can access the contact page by clicking on the 'Message' icon on the navbar.
+- **ii)** Clicking the 'Message' Icon directs them to the contact page, where they can find the email address to get in touch.
+- **iii)** Clicking on the email address will automatically open a blank email on the users email app with the Vegtabible address already filled

 ### <u>**Functionality Testing**</u>